 That is why I chose the title of Bovary’s Complaint for my personal blog.
 Sometimes we get caught up in what society, our family, our friends, and our co-workers tell use we should experience (the complaint) instead of living and loving the moments of her life.
 I wanted my blog to be the opposite.

 I want to use my experiences (painful and joyful) and life lessons to accept my life as it is at this point.
 I have to accept my choices even if they did not work out.
 I also have to accept that my expectations may have been off.
 Finally, I have to accept that I chose the wrong people to be in my life.
 My blog is my weekly therapy session (much cheaper than my years of sessions).

 Madame Bovary is my reminder that you need to appreciate the life you are living.
 Others cannot provide your happiness (still trying to accept that point).
 Happiness comes when you continue to grow and embrace the joyful moments that come your way (that also includes forgiveness which I am still working on).
 I hope you can learn something from my journey.

 Gustave Flaubert introduced us to Madame Bovary during the mid-1800s.
-His message and her journey still resonates today.
+His message and her journey still resonate today.

 T. Lanette Pollard